 The appearance of earwax varies from light yellow to dark brown.
 Darker colors do not necessarily indicate that there is a blockage.

-- sudden or partial hearing loss (this is usually temporary)
+- sudden or partial hearing loss, which is usually temporary

-- tinnitus (a ringing or buzzing in the ear)
+- tinnitus, which is a ringing or buzzing in the ear

 - a feeling of fullness in the ear

-- severe pain in your ear or pain that does not subside
+- pain in your ear that does not subside

 - drainage from your ear